 Student Grievance Procedures

-Procedures for the resolution of grievances of graduate students are specified in the revised Handbook of Operating Procedures, Policy 1.C.2.
+Procedures for the resolution of grievances of graduate students are specified in the Handbook of Operating Procedures 9-1240.

 The dean of the college or school in which a student is enrolled has jurisdiction over the student’s program of study, degree requirements, and all other academic matters, including grievances, except as described below.
 A student pursuing simultaneous majors in two colleges is considered to be enrolled in both colleges and is under the jurisdiction of both deans.
 Students taking a course in a college or school other than the one(s) in which they are enrolled are subject, so far as the course and academic grievances regarding the course are concerned, to the dean of the college or school in which the course is offered.
 Procedures for cases of alleged academic dishonesty are given in Appendix C, Sec 11-402.

-Grievances related to nonacademic student programs and activities should be submitted in writing to the dean or director of the specific student affairs area.
+Grievances related to non-academic student programs and activities should be submitted in writing to the dean of students or director of the specific student affairs area.
 Appeals may be directed to the vice president for student affairs, and then to the president for final disposition.